Skin drying from acne treatment products is really common. Here are my simple tricks to fix it.

 Acne cleansers often include acne-treatment medicines like salicylic acid, benzoyl peroxide or glycolic acid, and we just talked about why those ingredients can cause dryness.
 Also, they are usually designed to lift a lot of oil from the skin and can just plain be too strong of a soap for more sensitive skin types.

-The Foaming Acne Treatment Cleanser in my acne kit is a good acne cleanser in a milder soap base.
+The Foaming Acne Treatment Cleanser, that comes in my acne kit and that is also sold individually, is a good acne cleanser in a milder soap base.
 It still lifts off oil, dirt and makeup but does not overly strip the skin's natural oils.
+It is a pH balanced cleanser that does not contain the harsh foaming agent called sodium laurel sulfate, which is too much for most sensitive skin.

 Calming Zinc removes oil, dirt and makeup without foaming agents like sodium laurel sulfate, making it perfect for sensitive skin; it never over strips your skin's natural oils.

 I often use both these cleansers for my patients with dry, sensitive skin that have acne.
-In fact, one of my favorite acne treatment regimens for oily skin is also a highly-effective anti aging regimen that helps to fight the development of fine lines and wrinkles:
+In fact, this favorite acne treatment regimen is also a highly-effective anti aging regimen that helps to fight the development of fine lines and wrinkles.

-Why does tretinoin cause skin to seem dry and peely?
+Why does Retin A (tretinoin) cause skin to seem dry and peely?

 Many people don't know how to correctly apply tretinoin.
 The trick is to start with the lowest dose and work up.
-It's also important to wait 15 or 30 minutes after washing and applying other products before applying tretinoin (unless you are using RetinA Micro).
+It's also important to wait 15 or 30 minutes after washing and applying other products before applying tretinoin.

 Tretinoin is always to be used at night because it breaks down in light.
 I have written many posts on the subject to help people understand how to correctly use this wonderful medicine for acne and anti-aging skin care including:

-If you skin still "wants" a moisturizer, and you have eliminated one of the explanations above and the reason, then I recommend the Daily Moisturizing Face Cream for Oily to Normal Skin.
+I always recommend using a skin moisturizer to help support your skin's important barrier.
+A well-made moisturizer also includes ingredients that hold moisture to your skin to keep it supple.
+I recommend the Daily Moisturizing Face Cream for Oily to Normal Skin.
 This face cream works beautifully for my acne patients.
 It's oil-free, hydrates with ingredients like glycerin and feels light on the skin.

 Cynthia Bailey MD, Dermatologist